-H Loads Summary Energy Analysis Energy Cost Economics CO2 GLD Link GHX PL
+H Loads Summary Energy Analysis Energy Cost Economics CO2 GLD Link GHX PD

-LEAD PLUS consists of seven design modules designed to work with GLD Residential to provide a complete residential geothermal system design suite.
+LEAD PLUS, composed of seven design modules, is designed to work with GLD Residential to provide a complete residential geothermal system design suite.
 The design modules include:

-- LOADS is a quick, user-friendly module designed to provide accurate heat loss and heat gain analysis for up to ten zones in a typical home.
+- LOADS is a quick, user-friendly module designed to provide accurate heat loss and heat gain analysis for up to ten zones in a typical home based off of CSA standards.
 The main objective of determining the loads accurately is to determine the heating and cooling capacity required for a home and the size of the ground heat exchanger (GHX) required.
-LOADS allows the designer to enter the data required to estimate the effect of occupancy, lighting and electrical equipment, solar gains and building construction to more accurately determine the actual loads on to the GHX. - SUMMARY provides an overview of the building heating and cooling loads.
-The summary tab provides an opportunity to enter a heat loss and heat gain calculated by another method, and to enter the data required to calculate the domestic hot water consumption. - ENERGY ANALYSIS draws on a climate data base that includes 330 locations in the United States, Canada and Great Britain.
+LOADS allows the designer to enter the data required to estimate the effect of occupancy, lighting and electrical equipment, solar gains and building construction to more accurately determine the actual loads to the GHX. - SUMMARY provides an overview of the building heating and cooling loads.
+The summary tab provides an opportunity to enter a heat loss and heat gain calculated by another method, and to enter the data required to calculate the domestic hot water consumption. - ENERGY ANALYSIS draws on a climate database that includes more than 320 locations in the United States, Canada, Great Britain and across the world.
 The bin method is used to estimate the energy consumption of a specific system in a specific home at a specific location.
-The designer can select specific models from 8 different manufacturers and up to 155 specific models.
+The designer can select from hundreds of included heat pump models from a range of different manufacturers.
 (Additional models are constantly being added to the heat pump data base) - ENERGY COST allows the designer to input the cost of various fuels (electricity, natural gas, propane and oil) in English or Metric units, as well as the appliance efficiency, to estimate the cost of providing heating, cooling and domestic hot water to the specific home the data has been entered for. - ECONOMICS allows the designer to enter the estimated cost of installing a specific geothermal system as well as a selected electric of fossil fuel system and determine the simple payback for the system.
-It also allows the designer to enter financial data needed to determine the cash-flow payback for a specific system based on fuel inflation rates and mortgage rates for up to a 30 year term. - CO2 provides the designer with the CO2 emissions from a specific system and compares it with the CO2 emissions from various fossil fuel systems that have been selected. - GLD Link provides the designer with the information required by the GLD software to calculate the size of vertical, horizontal or surface water GHX's. - GHX PD allows the designer to configure the GHX to ensure that turbulent flow is maintained and select the circulation pump(s) required to maintain the appropriate flow for the system.
+It also allows the designer to enter financial data needed to determine the cash-flow payback for a specific system based on fuel inflation rates and mortgage rates for up to a 30 year term.

+- CO2 provides the designer with the CO2 emissions from a specific system and compares it with the CO2 emissions from various fossil fuel systems that have been selected. - GLD Link provides the designer with the information required by the GLD software to calculate the size of vertical, horizontal or surface water GHX's. - GHX PD allows the designer to configure the GHX to ensure that turbulent flow is maintained and select the circulation pump(s) required to maintain the appropriate flow for the system.
 The designer can select the three most commonly used heat transfer fluids (methanol, ethanol and propylene glycol) at various percentages and a range of minimum operating temperatures.
 The volume of fluid and antifreeze is calculated as the GHX is configured.